“We Built This Gay City… We Built This Gay City on Rocks and Roll(ing Hills)!”

-It is always challenging for me to logically and concisely present these trail network posts.
+It is always challenging for me to logically and concisely present these “trail networks” for easy consumption.
 I put a lot of effort into planning for and hiking every inch of every trail on the CFPA maps (I’m a purist).
 As you can imagine, my hikes aren’t exactly one trail at a time.
 But I must report them as such.

 It’s always around this point in my writing that I realize no one cares, so I’ll just get to it and present the various trails of Gay City as logically as possible.
-I’ll start west from the main Shenipsit Trail and head generally east, discussing the bigger trails first.
-I guess.
+I’ll start west from the main Shenipsit Trail and head generally east, discussing the longer trails first.

 Shenipsit/Gay City Connector Trail (Blue/White blazes)

-The Shenipsit Trail extends from southern East Hampton up to Somers, just past Soapstone Mountain.
-There are some breaks in the trail, but that doesn’t really take away from its unique beauty and history.
+The Shenipsit Trail extends from southern East Hampton up to Somers near the Massachusetts border.
 One can access Gay City from the west via one of the two connector trails, both of which connect to the blue-blazed Gay City Trail leading into the state park.

 Which is a shame, because the two legs of the connector trails are both way cooler than you’d think, for such a utilitarian and short set of trails.